kartik925/CODSOFT/README.md

 Congratulations!
 We are delighted to offer you the "Java Programming" internship position at **CodSoft**.
 We are excited about your decision to join our team.

-The internship is scheduled for a duration of 4 weeks, starting from August 15, 2023, to September 15, 2023.
+The internship is scheduled for a duration of 4 weeks, starting from september 5, 2024, to october 5, 2024.
 This internship is designed to provide you with valuable educational opportunities, focusing on learning, skill development, and gaining practical knowledge.

 ## Internship Expectations